richardl33/ga-react-prep/README.md

       document.getElementById('root')
    )
    ```
-   // If you want to start measuring performance in your app, pass a function
+   // If you want to start measuring performance in your app, pass a function<br>
-   // to log results (for example: reportWebVitals(console.log))
+   // to log results (for example: reportWebVitals(console.log))<br>
    // or send to an analytics endpoint.
-Learn more: https://bit.ly/CRA-vitals
+Learn more: https://bit.ly/CRA-vitals<br>
    reportWebVitals();